 💡 Pro Tip:

 Write your Executive Summary last.
-You’ll have a much easier time presenting an overview of your business after filling in the details of the other sections first.
+You’ll have a much easier time presenting an overview of your business after completing the details of the other sections first.

 For more tips, check out our complete guide on how to write a business plan.